MEET-microbit-project/MEET-microbit-project.github.io/handbook.md

 -   Python programming tutorial in the single video by Derek Banas available on YouTube.

-Introduction to Robotics with the bit:bot
+Introduction to Robotics with the Bit:Bot
 =========================================

 History of Robotics